samiya2804/portfolio-new/README.md

+# Personal Portfolio Website
-# This repository contains the source code for my personal portfolio website, showcasing my skills, projects, and contact information.
+This repository contains the source code for my personal portfolio website, showcasing my skills, projects, and contact information.
 The website is developed using HTML, Tailwind CSS, and JavaScript to ensure a responsive and interactive user experience.​

 🚀 Features Responsive Design: Optimized for various devices, including desktops, tablets, and mobile phones.